ashwini33/vyprvpn/README.md

-# vyprvpn installation on amazon EC2 instance
+# vyprvpn installation and configuration on amazon EC2 instance
 <p>
 VyprVPN is a VPN (Virtual Private Network) technology that safeguards your privacy and security with multiple encryption protocols and secure DNS.
 It provides fast and reliable connections with global network of servers.
 </p>